aaronwlma/aaronwlma.github.io/_posts/2020-06-23-my-life-is-an-offering.md

 Figure 7:  Articulation as a Form of Dancing in the 2nd Interlude Figure 7: Articulation as a Form of Dancing in the 2nd Interlude

-Music is generally an experience with listening, but there are times where using other sensory language can help people better understand how others experience music.
-When I chat with my friends on the color of a sound, I tend to use the word “spicy.”
+**Music is generally an experience with listening, but there are times where using other sensory language can help people better understand how others experience music.**  When I chat with my friends on the color of a sound, I tend to use the word “spicy.”
 When I chat with my friends on how I visualize playing the violin or how parts interact with each other, I tend to use the word “dance.”

 The phrase above to me was like a dance sequence.
 We have a wind up (orange), that builds us into two short hops (green) into a mid air pose on the climax note (blue).
 We then land  gracefully (pink), only to strike a pose and wink at the audience with our little scoop (brown), and then return back into our routine (yellow).
 I found that when I tried to visualize my phrases as a dance number, texture via articulation comes with the territory.
-Funnily enough (to myself, I guess),  I feel that when visualizations comes to mind, my personality truly begins to shine through the arrangements I write.
+Funnily enough (to myself, I guess),  **I feel that when visualizations comes to mind, my personality truly begins to shine through the arrangements I write.**

-VIBE #4:  GLISTEN’N GLISSANDOS
+# Vibe #4: Glisen'n Glissandos

 This one is my favorite in this arrangement, but it is also not really about the country vibin’, lol.
 But to set the scene, here’s a recent failure story about me that plagues me even ‘til today…

 Matthew participated in a Little Mermaid musical earlier this year, and the pit orchestra needed a violinist to play.
 Matthew, with his confidence in me, extended that request to me.
 I had confidence in his confidence in me, and so I agreed.

-But after looking at the music for a couple days, I was overwhelmed by the possibility of screwing it all up.
-I was not accustomed to the eccentric rhythm, there were some high notes that I felt would be difficult to land consistently, and there were some string runs that I couldn’t deliver in a crisp fashion.
+But after looking at the music for a couple days, **I was overwhelmed by the possibility of screwing it all up.**  I was not accustomed to the eccentric rhythm, there were some high notes that I felt would be difficult to land consistently, and there were some string runs that I couldn’t deliver in a crisp fashion.

 Soooo, I backed out.
-I knew that I would regret it if I backed out, but I still did.
-I lost confidence in my friend’s confidence in me and that really was something that pointed out one of my short comings.
+I knew that I would regret it if I backed out, but I still did.  **I lost confidence in my friend’s confidence in me and that really was something that pointed out one of my short comings.**

 Buuut I did learn some things along the way.
 One of those things that I learned along the way was when I was totally freakin’ out over trying to play the string runs nice and crisp-ily.
 Matthew told me that I didn’t need to fret too much over them, because “they’re just mainly for texture anyway, no one’s going to be able to hear you specifically.”